Douglas Hill’s posts in 2025

 22 January 2025

-I requested to change our company name displayed on the App Store from PSPDFKit GmbH to Nutrient three months ago and never heard back.
+I requested to change our company name displayed on the Apple’s app store from PSPDFKit GmbH to Nutrient three months ago and never heard back.
 Just tried again.
 Did anyone manage this before? »

 Is there a best practice for implementing description and debugDescription for main actor classes with Swift strict concurrency?
 I’m going with checking the thread for now, which works, but seems off. »